The Salesforce extractor pulls raw data from Salesforce's REST API and extracts the following resources by default:

 For more information you can check the documentation for tap-salesforce.

-In order to access your Stripe data, you will need:
+In order to access your Salesforce data, you will need:

 If you don't already have a Salesforce Security Token for your account, you can generate one through the following steps: